Chrysomela aeneicollis: Genetic variation and response to heat stress along environmental gradients

 As noted above, Chrysomela aeneicollis lives in regions with cool summertime temperatures like its close relatives in the interrupta subgenus of Chrysomela species.
 In montane regions of central California, populations are generally found above 2800 m and they retreat to higher elevations during dry periods.
 Populations at these elevations experience long winters and beetle survival depends on their ability to survive exposure to extreme cold temperatures and to survive an extended dormancy period without food.
 During the brief summer growing season (June to September), beetles emerge from their overwintering sites, mate, lay eggs, and undergo one generation of larval development before new adults emerge and feed for a few weeks before winter returns.
 Furthermore, populations at high elevations must complete their life cycle under conditions of low oxygen supply, which compounds the challenges of rapid development during the brief montane summer.
 These environmental challenges can impose evolutionary pressures that favor the maintenance of genetic variation (due to genotype by environment interactions) and adaptation to local environmental conditions.

 Populations in the eastern Sierra Nevada mountains show genetic differences along a latitudinal gradient that may reflect adaptation to variable temperatures and oxygen levels.
 Early studies used enzyme polymorphisms, which are located on genes in the nucleus and inherited according to Mendelian genetic principles, to infer differences among populations in three study drainages in the eastern Sierra Nevada mountains (Rock Creek, Bishop Creek, and Big Pine Creek).
 One of these enzymes, phosphoglucose isomerase (PGI), showed a steep latitudinal cline in frequency that was more pronounced than others, suggesting that PGI frequencies may be sensitive to environmental temperature.
 Subsequent work revealed that PGI genotypes differed with respect to expression of heat shock proteins, which help maintain functionality of other proteins and protect an organism from negative effects of heat exposure.
 PGI genotypes that predominate in the northern drainage Rock Creek express higher levels of heat shock proteins in nature, and they express them in the laboratory at lower temperatures, suggesting that beetles in southern populations are more heat-tolerant.
-Subsequent experiments supported this hypothesis and also suggested that PGI genotype is related to tolerance to stressfully cold temperatures.
+Further experiments supported this hypothesis and also suggested that PGI genotype is related to tolerance to stressfully cold temperatures.
 Recent findings suggest that differences among populations in frequencies of mitochondrial types is also related to environmental differences in temperature and oxygen supply, and that local adaptation occurs through interactions between mitochondrial and nuclear genotype.